What does it take to achieve great things?

 Like the great river, some of the greatest people I have met have been very humble ones, quick to pass credit on to others, almost reluctant to attract attention to themselves.

 I think they realize that in the end, it’s not about them, but about making life better for others.
 Having found themselves in a position to do that, they simply go about the business of making it happen.
-If there is any advertising to be done at all, it is through the merit of their good deeds.
+Any advertising comes simply through the merit of their good deeds.

 Six Secrets of Success – The Takeaway

 We think of the Mississippi as a great river, but it sure didn’t start out that way.
-Looking at the trickle of water up in Minnesota, you would never guess what it becomes by the time it arrives at the Gulf of Mexico.
+Looking at that narrow trickle of water up in Minnesota, you would never guess what it becomes by the time it arrives at the Gulf of Mexico.

 Like that river, we can become better, more influential versions of ourselves by following its six secrets of success: